 Find contact details for Lead HRECs.

 Under this scheme, either the WA Health Ethics Application Form (WAHEAF) or Human Research Ethics Application (HREA) accompanied by the Western Australian Specific Module (WASM) can be used for an ethics application.
 For additional information refer to Research Ethics and the WA Health Research Authorisation Monitoring Form Guidelines.

 The National Mutual Acceptance (NMA) scheme has been implemented in public health organisations within the Australian Capital Territory, New South Wales, Queensland, South Australia, Western Australia and Victoria.
-WA Health signed the NMA Memorandum of Understanding on 18 July 2017 and will commence participation from 31 August 2017.
+WA Health participation commenced from 31 August 2017.
 Under the NMA, all multi-centre research projects being conducted at public health organisations within the participating jurisdictions must be ethically and scientifically reviewed only once by a NHMRC Certified Lead HREC participating in the NMA.
 The exception is those research projects that require additional specialist review (refer to NMA documents below for further information).

 Please Note: The NMA does not currently support single ethical and scientific review of multi-jurisdictional projects involving data linkage and access to state-wide data collections in WA and NSW.
 For WA refer to the WASM, for other jurisdictions, please contact the local jurisdictional research office for further advice on requirements and processes.
-Contacts are available in the Fact Sheet August 2017 (PDF 378KB) .
+Contacts are available in the Fact Sheet August 2017.

 WA Health sites must accept the ethical and scientific review undertaken by a NHMRC Certified Lead HREC participating in the NMA as sufficient review for the purposes of the multi-centre projects conducted at sites under their control.